-Best Salad Spinner of 2020
+Best Salad Spinner of 2021

 Not everything was perfect, though.
 Perhaps this unit could benefit from a redesign on the colander.
 In both the dirt test and its ability to be cleaned, the colander created issues that caused it to lose points.
 Despite this, this product more than made up for lower scores after receiving perfect scores in the water removal, ease of spinning, and ease of braking tests.
-If you are looking for the best overall spinner on the market, our team believes that the Mueller Vegetable Washer is the answer!
+If you're after an excellent spinner, this might be the answer.

-Strangely, the OVOS 5-Quart was very similar to the Cuisinart CTG-00-SSAS in many ways.
+The OVOS 5-Quart was very similar to the Cuisinart CTG-00-SSAS in many ways.
 The anti-slip pads on the bottom of the bowl and the hinges that attach the lid to the bowl make for very secure operation at speed.
-These high speeds surely contributed to its higher marks for water and dirt removal.
-This product did extremely well in our blackberry water removal test; it kept the fragile berries intact, while still managing to remove over 95% of the water weight.
-Our reviewer also found it easy to add more water during the spinning process thanks to a hole in the lid.
+These high speeds undoubtedly contributed to its higher marks for water and dirt removal.
+This product did exceptionally well in our blackberry water removal test; it kept the fragile berries intact while still managing to remove over 95% of the water weight.

-The colander on this unit proved to be fairly difficult to clean because of several sharp edges.
-The lid, with its two latches, also proved to be a bit difficult to clean quickly.
-Overall, however, cleaning was average since it was fairly easy to disassemble the whole unit.
 The braking on this unit was above average and did not take as much effort as some of the other crank-arm style units.
+We also found it easy to add more water during the spinning process, thanks to a hole in the lid.

-Even with its small design flaws, the OVOS 5-Quart shows itself to be a good contender that would work well enough in any kitchen.
+The colander on this unit proved to be somewhat challenging to clean because of several sharp edges.
+The lid, with its two latches, also proved to be a bit challenging to clean quickly.
+Fortunately, a full-scale clean is of average difficulty because the entire unit can be disassembled.
+The hinges are sometimes difficult to secure.
+We struggled several times throughout the review process to get the latches to fit correctly.
+Once the hinges are on, it does operate well, especially at higher speeds.
+Even with its small design flaws, the OVOS shows itself to be a good contender that would work well enough in any kitchen.

-Like its sister spinner, the OXO Good Grips, clean up was easy for the most part.
-However, there is a glaring difference between the two, the OXO Steel has a much more flimsy colander that also has sharper edges making clean-up with a sponge a bit more difficult.
-Also similar to its sister spinner, this unit offers a brake button to slow down the colander after a quick spin.
-Regrettably, the brake button on this unit proved to be the most difficult to operate out of any of the units tested in this review.
-Our lead tester found himself having to push the brake button with excessive force.
+We had high hopes for the OXO Steel.
+The more expensive price tag and classic stainless steel construction would lead one to believe that this unit would perform at a higher level; unfortunately, this was not the case.
+Like its sister spinner, the OXO Good Grips, clean-up was easy for the most part.
+However, there is a glaring difference between the two.
+The OXO Steel has a flimsy colander with sharper edges that can complicate the clean-up process.
+The brake button on this unit proved to be the most difficult to operate due to the force required to use the button.
 All of these factors lead to a subpar showing for this product.
 It still does its job, just not as elegantly as some of the other models in this review.

 In many of the other categories, the Prepworks by Progressive Collapsible seemed to be plagued by issues related to the fragile and cheap feeling crank arm mechanism.
 The inadequacies of the crank arm led to slower spinning and harder-to-brake operation.
 This collapsible spinner might be your best bet to add to a camping or RV setup, but it fails to stack up well against the competition.